 Hardware Lane is one of Melbourne’s most loved laneway destinations.
-The City of Melbourne is upgrading the laneway to renew the streetscape and attract more visitors to the space.
+The City of Melbourne has upgraded the laneway to renew the streetscape and attract more visitors to the space.

 Works include:

-• upgrading the existing road surface by replacing the red brick with bluestone pavers
+• replacing the existing surface with bluestone pavers

 Consultation closed